davidkuchar/ios-tip-calculator/README.md

 *NEW*

 Added the use of Cocoapods for managing dependencies, and added some hello-world level Parse support.
-Looked into Alamofire.
+Looked into Alamofire, and tested code that reads JSON from a test REST API.
 Reviewed a few apple-released swift videos and read about swift code styling as advised.
 Added installation instructions and a license.

 Time spent: 16 hours